noahc3/AffinityPluginLoader/README.md

 directory of the repository are licensed under the MIT License except for the exemption noted below.
 You can find a copy of the license in the LICENSE file under the directories for each respective project.

-WineFix is licensed under the terms of the GPLv2 except fro the exemption noted below.
+WineFix is licensed under the terms of the GPLv2 except for the exemption noted below.
 You can find a copy of the license in the LICENSE file in the WineFix directory.

 ### License Exemption